afenton90/koa-react-router/README.md

 ```

 > Note: `react` `react-dom` & `react-router` are all `peerDependencies` of `koa-react-router`.
-> This allows your application to easily keep up to date with the latest versions of the frameworks.

 `koa-react-router` can be mounted easily in a koa 2 application like so: